vyos/vyos-documentation/docs/services/ssh.rst

 Configuration
 =============

-.. cfgcmd:: set service ssh port '<number>'
+.. cfgcmd:: set service ssh port <port>

-Enabling SSH only requires you to specify the port ``<number>`` you want SSH to listen on.
+Enabling SSH only requires you to specify the port ``<port>`` you want SSH to listen on.
 By default, SSH runs on port 22.

-.. cfgcmd:: set service ssh listen-address '<address>'
+.. cfgcmd:: set service ssh listen-address <address>

 Specify IPv4/IPv6 listen address of SSH server.
 Multiple addresses can be defined.

-.. cfgcmd:: set service ssh ciphers '<cipher>'
+.. cfgcmd:: set service ssh ciphers <cipher>

 Define allowed ciphers used for the SSH connection.
 A number of allowed ciphers can be specified, use multiple occurrences to allow multiple ciphers.